KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

 > - This guide also assumes that you have some knowledge in how to navigate Linux based OSs!
 > - ***Steam Deck***: Please launch into Desktop Mode and use a mouse and keyboard!
 While this is doable without a mouse or keyboard, it will be frustrating!
 > - As of this writing, the only version with a Re:Fined release is ``KINGDOM HEARTS II FINAL MIX``.
+> - If you are ***updating*** an existing installation of Re:Fined and were already using this guide, [please click here](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/refined-steam-linux-setup.md#updating-refined).
 > - If you are using an ***Epic Games Store*** or an unofficial copy, [please follow this tutorial](https://github.com/KHOmega/KH-PC-and-Linux-Setup/blob/main/refined-egs-linux-setup.md).

 ## Prerequisites